Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Numerical Experiments

 \textbf{Violation of fairness constraints.} The left-most panel in Figure~\ref{fig:FICO-experiments} illustrates the fairness violation under each fairness constraint (measured as $|\mathcal{C}_a^{\texttt{f}}(\hat{\theta}^\texttt{f}_a) - \mathcal{C}_b^{\texttt{f}}(\hat{\theta}^\texttt{f}_b)|$) as qualification assessment biases on the disadvantaged group increase.
 These observations are consistent with Proposition~\ref{prop:f-bias-gamma}.
 In particular, \texttt{DP} and \texttt{TPR} are both robust to these biases in terms of achieving their notions of fairness, while \texttt{FPR} has an increasing trend in fairness violation.
 This means that the set of possible decision rules of \texttt{FPR} changes when bias is imposed.
 Note that though a violation of 0.04 may not be severe, it is more than 300\% higher than a violation below 0.01 that \texttt{FPR} can achieve when the data is unbiased.
 We will also observe more significant violations of \texttt{FPR} on other datasets.
 Finally, from Figure~\ref{fig:FICO-experiments}, it may seem that \texttt{EO} also remains relatively robust to bias.
-This observation is not in general true (as shown in our experiments on other datasets in Section~\ref{sec:adult-german}); however, it can be explained for the FICO dataset by noting how \texttt{EO}'s feasible pairs of decision rules change due to data bias (similar to Figure~\ref{fig:synthetic-label-util-contour-prop-1}) and how specific problem setup can influence the results.
+This observation is not in general true (as shown in our experiments on other datasets in Section~\ref{sec:adult-german}); however, it can be explained for the FICO dataset by noting how \texttt{EO}'s feasible pairs of decision rules change due to data bias (similar to Figure~\ref{fig:synthetic-label-util-contour-prop-1}) and how the problem setup can influence the results.
 We provide additional discussion in Appendix~\ref{app:extra-fico}.

-\textbf{Changes in decision thresholds and firm's utility.} In Figure~\ref{fig:FICO-experiments}, we also display the thresholds change of each group.
-The thresholds for both groups increase as the bias level gets higher, which is in line with Proposition~\ref{prop:f-bias-gamma}.
-Notably, the maximum utility (fairness unconstrained decision rule) would have led the firm to fully exclude the black group even at relatively low bias rates; all fairness-constrained thresholds prevent this from happening.
+\textbf{Changes in decision thresholds and firm's utility.} In Figure~\ref{fig:FICO-experiments}, we also display the threshold change of each group.
+In line with Proposition~\ref{prop:f-bias-gamma}, thresholds for both groups increase as the bias level increases.
+Notably, the maximum utility (fairness unconstrained) decision rule would have led the firm to fully exclude the black group even at relatively low bias rates; all fairness-constrained thresholds prevent this from happening.
 In addition, the threshold's increase under \texttt{TPR} is less drastic than \texttt{DP} and \texttt{EO} (and consistent with Corollary~\ref{cor:DP-sensitive}).